azencot-group/DBSE/README.md

 ## Video

 For Training and Evaluation of mug dataset (Table 1 in our paper):
+- Implement define_classifier and load_dataset in mug_utils.py.
 ```bash
 cd video/mug/
 python run_mug.py
 ```

 For Training and Evaluation of sprites dataset (Table 1 in our paper):
+- Ensure the --dataset_path argument is set in sprites_hyperparameters.py.

 ```bash
 cd video/sprites/
 python run_sprites.py